keremkambur/onnx-webgpu-starter/README.md

 ## Project Description

 This project demonstrates the use of the `browser-use` library for web automation and data extraction.
 It uses `langchain-ollama` and `langchain-google-genai` to interact with language models.
-It also uses `playwright` to control the browser.
+It also uses `playwright` to control the browser. `playwright_headless.py` provides a reference usage for Playwright.

 ## Installation

+### Option 1: Using Docker

+1. Install Docker and VS Code Dev Containers extension.
+2. Clone the repository.
+3. Build the Docker image:

+    ```bash
+    docker build -t browser-use-test .
+    ```

+4. Run the Docker container:

+    ```bash
+    docker run -it --rm -p 8888:8888 browser-use-test
+    ```

+### Option 2: Using VS Code Dev Containers for Debugging

 1. Install Docker and VS Code Dev Containers extension.
 2. Clone the repository.